tigpss90-coder/525/README.md

 - Element types (text, image) can be extended by adding new handlers in `html-utils.ts`
 - New element properties can be added to `PropertiesPanel` without modifying core logic
 - The sanitization function can be enhanced with additional rules without changing its interface
+- Snapping behavior can be extended with new snap points without modifying the core algorithm
+- New resize handle types can be added without changing the existing resize logic

 #### 3. Liskov Substitution Principle (LSP)
 Components accept standard React prop interfaces: